top of page

 Age-wise, Miranda isn’t old but he isn’t really young.
 All that stuff I mentioned which is interesting in an older man or a younger man has nothing to speak to in the middle.

 Everything else that defines him is similarly a bit off for the canon but not off enough to be interesting.
-His geographic origin, race, manner, reputation, all of these things are a little different, but not different enough to actually suggest or say anything, to spark interestingly.
+His geographic origin, race, manner, reputation, all of these things are a little different, but not different enough to actually suggest or say anything, or to spark interestingly.

 And that’s such a waste because Lee in Northern Lights could really benefit from the kind of quicky, affecting storytelling you can bring in through clever casting choices.
 Book-Lee’s super memorable, but like Serafina and Ma Costa, in Northern Lights itself he doesn’t actually get a lot of page time.
 We remember him because he’s so larger than life in a way which feels like a really fresh energy when it comes in a third of the way through the book, and because he is instrumental in a couple of really cool moments.